 The best way to cut quartz countertops is to use a circular saw with diamond tips for the job.
 Remember that quartz is one of the hardest materials out there.
 Using regular blades may not be effective or result in a lousy job.

-The debris or powder of quartz is fine and can be irritating to the eyes, nose, mouth and skin.
+The debris or powder of quartz is fine and can be irritating to the eyes, nose, mouth, and skin.
 They have even been reported as toxic.
 Wearing protective gear when doing this project is vital.
 Ensure that your airways are protected with a mask or better yet a respirator.
 An N95 mask designed for construction is recommended.
 Protective goggles are also essential in carrying out this task as the fine dust can easily go airborne.
-Cutting stone will also result into extremely loud vibrations which can potentially harm your ears.
-And ear plug will be helpful in this case.
+Cutting stone will also result in extremely loud vibrations which can potentially harm your ears.
+An ear plug will be helpful in this case.

 Secure the Work Area

 Using a tape measure or ruler, measure the area to be cut.
-If the purpose of the cut is to mount a new sink or other kitchen equipment, make sure to double check with the actual equipment.
-It is important to note that the measurements are to be made on the outside border of these equipment to leave them room to fit inside the cut area.
+If the purpose of the cut is to mount a new sink or other kitchen equipment, make sure to double-check with the actual equipment.
+It is important to note that the measurements are to be made on the outside border of this equipment to leave the room to fit inside the cut area.
 Mark the area with a marker or powder chalk.
-Professionals recommend spraying substance to make the powdered chalk set.
+Professionals recommend spraying substances to make the powdered chalk set.
 Hairspray is a command household item that will easily do the job.

 Prepare the tools needed.
 Make sure to properly fit the diamond tip on the circular saw.
 Follow tool instructions in making sure that the blade is secured.
 Remember that this is a sharp tool that spins very fast.
 Mishandling might lead to serious injuries.
 Remember to fill the reservoir with water if using a wet saw which is recommended.
 Run the saw a few times to let water through the blades before cutting.
 This ensures you don’t hit the quartz countertop dry and will result in a cleaner cut.